 Financial instruments that trade in markets that are not considered to be active, but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs are classified within level 2.
-These include certain Forward Foreign Currency Contracts where the price is calculated internally using observable data and investments in Investee Funds.

 As level 2 financial instruments include positions that are not traded in active markets or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity or non-transferability, which are generally based on available market information.